selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then radio button having xpath "(.*?)" should be unselected Then radio button having css "(.*?)" should be unselected

-To assert that radio button group selected by text use any of the following steps.
+To assert that radio button group selected by text use any of the following steps :

     Then option "(.*?)" by text from radio button group having id "(.*?)" should be selected Then option "(.*?)" by text from radio button group having name "(.*?)" should be selected